 Red bearcat in fighting stance with wordmark “CINCINNATI BEARCATS” in cream on a black background.

-A brown bearcat with the letter “C” in green on light brown background.
+A red and black bearcat with the letter “C” in black.